 · Example résumés provided by Duke Pratt School of Engineering for entry into its M.Eng. program.

 · The term between curriculum vitae (abbreviated CV) is often used in academia and you will need one as you accumulate experience as a scholar.
-The main difference between a résumé and a curriculum vitae is length.
+The main difference between a résumé and a curriculum vita.